assiro/foil-assist-controller/README.md

 receiver based on ESP32 WROOM

-Output of the receiver is PPM signal for VESC 75100
+Output of the receiver is PPM signal for VESC 75100 and serial data form it are managed.

 VESC data are stored on SDCARD of the reiceiver and showed on trasmitter's display